 Eid ul Adha 2026 in London: Date, Prayers & Planning Guide

-Eid ul Adha 2026 in London: expected date, prayer logistics, moon‑sighting updates, Qurbani guidance, and how the city moves on Eid day.
+Eid ul Adha 2026 in London: expected date, prayer logistics, moon‑sighting updates, local Qurbani guidance, and how the city moves on Eid day.

 Amandla Leaf Editorial